MrBlankCoding/BreadLang/README.md

   - Executes the program but prints a simple step-by-step trace to `stderr`.
   - Current trace format: `trace: <stmt_kind>` (example: `trace: var_decl`, `trace: print`).

+- **`--use-ast`**
+  - Runs the legacy AST interpreter instead of the bytecode VM.
+  - Useful as a correctness fallback while the VM/compiler evolves.

 ## Tests

 There is a simple test runner script that builds and runs all `.bread` files under `tests/` and compares output against the matching `.expected` file.